 It thrives naturally in salty and alkaline water lakes found in tropical and subtropical areas such as India, Chad, Peru and Mexico.
 Consumed since Antiquity by many peoples, particularly by the Aztecs and by the people of Lake Chad, it is recognized worldwide as a rich and exceptional source of nutrients which are essential to our metabolism.

 Analyzed for several decades by the scientific community, its constituents have revealed an exceptional nutritional value due to its unparalleled richness in proteins, unsaturated lipids, antioxidant vitamins and essential minerals.
-It helps fight malnutrition, promotes recovery during convalescence or accompanies the training of athletes.
+It helps fight malnutrition or accompanies the training of athletes.

 Very few foods present such a varied and important nutritional quality in such a compact form, which makes spirulina an exceptional food supplement that improves metabolism and repairs, strengthens and tones the body.